-A trip to the Dickens Victorian Village should be on everyone’s Christmas Bucket List this year and we’re sharing a few reasons why you’ll want to see it.
+A trip to the Dickens Victorian Village in Cambridge Ohio during the holiday season should be on everyone’s Christmas Bucket List and we’re sharing a few reasons why you won’t want to miss it!

-Each year, at the end of November, the already charming southeastern Ohio town of Cambridge is transformed into the most adorable Christmas town you ever want to lay eyes on.
+Each year, at the beginning of November, the charming Ohio town of Cambridge is transformed into old-world England and the most adorable Christmas town you ever want to lay eyes on.

-Take the beautiful architecture with classic storefronts, dozens of hand-crafted, life-size Dickens characters lining the streets, Christmas music emanating through the air from the courthouse light show, and add a dusting of snow and you have the perfect recipe for a Hallmark movie.
+Take the beautiful historic architecture with classic storefronts and add almost two-hundred hand-crafted, life-sized Dickens characters to line the streets depicting classic Dickens scenes with Christmas music emanating through the air from the courthouse light show, and add a dusting of snow and you have the perfect recipe for a Hallmark movie.

-Cambridge is the perfect Ohio vacation destination for a winter getaway for families, couples, or as I recently discovered, girlfriends.
+Cambridge is a great year-round Ohio vacation destination but the Dickens Experience makes it a popular winter getaway for families, couples, or as I recently discovered, girlfriends.

-I asked one of my best friends from elementary school to join me in Cambridge to check out the Dickens Victorian Village and to learn about glass manufacturing in Cambridge.
+I asked one of my best friends from elementary school to join me in Cambridge to check out the Dickens Victorian Village.

 With shopping, food, and Christmas lights, what more could we ask for?